go-go-golems/prompto/pkg/doc/topics/00-getting-started.md

 ### Creating Prompts in a Repository

 For `prompto` to recognize prompts within a repository, create a `prompto/` directory at the root of the repository.
-Place any desired files (documentation, example data) or executable scripts within this directory.
+Place any desired files (documentation, example data) or executable scripts within this directory, under a subdirectory.

+For more information, run `prompto help create-promptos`.

 ### Listing Available Prompts